hvpham-yorku/project-quick-quacker-coding/PB.md

 9. As Anna Chen, I want a distraction-free mode that temporarily hides unnecessary features so that I can focus better when studying.

-10.As a user, I want my duck’s quack notifications to adjust based on task urgency so that I can better prioritize my tasks.
+10. As a user, I want my duck’s quack notifications to adjust based on task urgency so that I can better prioritize my tasks.

 11. As a user, I want to view task completion rates on a weekly or monthly basis so that I can track my productivity trends.